Qwerty12345-ai/AI_ASSIGNMENT/README.md

 python crypto_ai.py
 ```

-### Interact via the command line.
-Type
+### 📲 Interact via the command line.

-1. Queries in natural language.
-Sample Questions You Can Ask:
+1. Type queries in natural language.
+Some of the sample questions you can ask include:

       - “Which crypto is most sustainable?”
       - “What’s the energy usage of Bitcoin?”
       - “Tell me the market cap of Ethereum.”
       - “Is Cardano trending up?”
       - "Which crypto is trending?"

 2. `"info"` to look up specific crypto data
 3. `"exit"` to quit

-## Requirements
+## 📝 Requirements

 - Python 3.x
 - `requests` library (`pip install requests`)